We are off for another adventure! As travel to some countries is getting more difficult...we took this opportunity to return to the East.

 While we were in the lounge, a beautiful rainbow appeared in the sky and soon a second one appeared.

 We met our Supera Tour guide in the hotel lobby.
 There are only 8 of us today and another joining tomorrow.
 Apparently, they had cancellations.
 The other 6 are a 3 generation family who are from Taiwan that immigrated to the United States many years ago.
+Taiwan is an island of 23 million people.

 Today is a wet day so our itinerary changed a bit.
 We went to the Nanmen traditional market that first opened in 1895.

 Taiwanese birthday cakes in the shape of a peach.
 The large ones hold 12 smaller ones inside.
+The peach symbolizes longevity and are used to offer a wish for a long and healthy life.

 These bronze doors open up to 89 marble steps leading down to the ground floor.
+Chiang Kai-Shek led Taiwan from 1928 until his death in 1975.

 The changing of the guard occurs every 1 hour